w3c/i18n-discuss/notes/wcag.md

 Some writing systems expect larger inter-line gaps than others. `@kidayasuo` mentioned that case for Japanese in https://github.com/w3c/wcag/issues/2680#issuecomment-1252083642 and `@yyyug` mentioned the case for Chinese in https://github.com/w3c/wcag/issues/2680#issuecomment-1666380598 .
 Moreover, if it is vertical Chinese that includes Bopomofo, the line spacing may need to be increased further.

-Moreover, the complexity of characters in some Brahmic scripts may affect line height settings too.
+In addition to Chinese and Japanese, the complexity of characters in some Brahmic scripts may affect line height settings too.
 See [Tamil](https://www.w3.org/International/ilreq/tamil/#baselines) and [Thai](https://www.w3.org/International/sealreq/thai/#baselines) for examples.

 > paragraph spacing is at least 1.5 times larger than the line spacing.